gauravagrwal/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 - **Load Balancer**: Load balancers will be used to distribute the load on application servers.
 - **RDS Cluster**:  will be used to store our application data.
 - **RDS Aurora Instances**: reader and writer instance which can be flipped over in event of fail-over.
+- **Key Pairs**: used to connect to EC2 instances via SSH or Putty.
+- **AMI**: virtual machine images stored in AWS.
+These are complete OS images and may even include applications.
+These images may be made by Amazon or a third party and always have a unique identifier associated with them.
+- **GitHub**: used for hosting and version control of our application source code and IaC (terraform).

 ## DR Plan
 ### Pre-Steps: